Air Van

-Air-Van was an airline based in Armenia.
+Air-Van Airlines was an airline based in Armenia.
+It operated two leased Boeing B747-200s and a leased Douglas DC-10 on charter services.

 It was forced to suspend operations after the Armenian civil aviation authority decided not to extend its air operator certificate.
-It had operated two B747-200s and a DC-10 on charter services.

-Air-Van was forbidden from landing in Switzerland and Belgium.
+Air-Van was also forbidden from landing in Switzerland and Belgium.
 These bans may have been the cause for Air Van to appear on a proposed Europe-wide blacklist of some airlines.